GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

 Null-terminated Strings
 -----------------------

-A *null-terminated string* is an array of characters terminated with the null character (ASCII codepoint ``0``).
-These are also known as **C strings**, as this is the representation used in that language's standard string manipulation library.
+A *null-terminated string* is an array of characters terminated with the null character (ASCII value ``0``).
+These are also known as **C strings** since this is the representation used in C's standard library string manipulation functions.

 PNG makes use of null-terminated strings in a few places, so we need to be able to parse them.
-In particular, we need to be able to parse both strings within a specific range of sizes *and* strings of unbounded length.
+In particular, we need to be able to parse strings within a specific range of sizes *and* strings of unbounded length.

 **Exercise:** Define a parser, ``NullChar``, that parses the ASCII null byte.

 .. dropdown:: Solution
     :color: warning